Brain of Albert Einstein: Criticism

 Publication bias may have influenced published results, which means that results showing differences between Einstein's brain and other brains tend to get published while results showing that in many respects Einstein's brain was like other brains tend to be neglected.
 Researchers knew which brain was Einstein's and which were controls, allowing possible conscious or unconscious bias and preventing impartial research.

 Neurologist Terence Hines of Pace University is strongly critical of the studies and has stated that they are flawed.
 Hines maintains that all human brains are unique and different from others in some ways.
-Therefore, assuming unique features in Einstein's brain were connected with his genius, in Hines opinion, goes beyond the evidence.
+Therefore, assuming unique features in Einstein's brain were connected with his genius, in Hines' opinion, goes beyond the evidence.
 He argues further that correlating unusual brain features with any characteristic requires studying many brains with those features, and says that scanning the brains of many very capable scientists would be better research than investigating the brains of just one or two geniuses.

-Brains of other geniuses
+Brains of other high profile figures

 Preserving the brains of geniuses was not a new phenomenon—another brain to be preserved and discussed in a similar manner was that of the German mathematician Carl Friedrich Gauss almost a hundred years earlier.
 His brain was studied by Rudolf Wagner who found its weight to be 1,492 grams and the cerebral area equal to 219,588 square millimeters.
 Also found were highly developed convolutions, which was suggested as the explanation of his genius.
 Other brains that were removed and studied include those of Vladimir Lenin, the mathematician Sofia Kovalevskaya, and the Native American Ishi.
 The brain of Edward H. Rulloff, a noted philologist and criminal, was removed after his death in 1871; in 1972, it was still the second largest brain on record.